 How to Choose the Best Reception Venue in SF

 - The number of guests you have is important - San Francisco has a multitude of different sized reception venues, with many having limited capacity.
 I have heard many stories of brides and grooms spending a considerable amount of time researching a particular location only to discover that they cannot handle their guest count.
 Some of the older venues have limited capacity so check this out first.
+I would even take it a step further by making sure the stated guest capacity is realistic.
+Sure, they can handle 200 guests, but will there be any room between tables?
+These are types of questions that need to be asked.

 - Parking is Important! - Many people who live in the city are accustomed to making due with the parking issues and cost.
 But if your wedding guests included out of town people or even others from the immediate area they may be tied to their cars.
 Just make sure the parking is adequate and not too expensive.
+Ask the venue coordinator if the local parking can accommodate the size of your wedding in terms of guest count.

 - Food and Drink Issues - Make sure your venue has the type of food service you want.
 Do they allow outside caterers?
 Do they supply their own food?
 Do they charge extra for outside alcohol?
 Some of these issues may not matter to you, but it is worth knowing about them in advance.
 Alcohol issues can be a key factor.
 Make sure they handle drink service the way you want them to.